Carnap's problem for intuitionistic propositional logic: Discussion

 \section{Discussion}

 We find it rather remarkable that $\IL$ is Carnap categorical.
-Many scholars think that the intuitionistic meaning of the connectives is best captured by the informal Brouwer-Heyting-Kolmogorov explanation, and that the various formal semantics with respect to which $\IL$ is sound and complete fail in various degrees to do justice to that explanation.
+Many scholars think that the intuitionistic meaning of the connectives is best captured by the informal Brouwer-Heyting-Kolmogorov explanation, and that the familiar formal semantics for which $\IL$ is sound and complete fail in various degrees to do justice to that explanation.
 For example, the BHK explanation of the meaning of $\to$ uses notions like `proof' and `construction': a proof of $\f\to\p$ is a construction that takes any proof of $\f$ to a proof of $\p$.
 Nuclear semantics involves no similar notions.
-Nor does it rely on facts about verification or assertion, although one can argue quite convincingly, as BH19 does building on Dummett and others, that some instances of nuclear semantics \emph{represent} such facts quite accurately.
+Nor does it rely on facts about verification or assertion, although one can argue quite convincingly, as BH19 does building on Dummett and others, that some instances of nuclear semantics \emph{represent} such facts rather accurately.